Diversity, Equity, & Inclusion

 - Cushing, L., R. Morello-Frosch, M. Wander and M. Pastor.
 2015.
 The Haves, the Have-nots, and the Health of Everyone: The Relationship between Social Inequality and Environmental Quality.
 Annual Review of Public Health, 18(36): 193-209.

 At ERG, we work to create inclusive classrooms and we value freedom of expression and dialogue.
 ERG students can take a wide range of courses as part of their Master’s and/or PhD studies.
-Here are several ERG courses that explicitly discuss equity, inclusion, and diversity.
+Here are several ERG courses that explicitly discuss equity, inclusion, and diversity, and which students have taken to fulfill ERG Master’s course requirements.

 - ENERES 98/198 – Energy DeCal